 How to stay Calm Under Pressure

-Who are the kicker’s who feel pressure when they kick, understand that’s normal.
+Almost every kicker feels pressure when they kick, that’s normal.

 At the end of the day, that ball going through the uprights is about the only thing that matters.
-However, when we feel pressure, our technique breaks down as a result.
+However, when we feel pressure, our technique breaks down.

 Learning how to master your technique and overcome your mental battles so you can make the kick will be your biggest superpower.